13 September 2017

 One in six hospital beds are occupied by a person with diabetes.
 With a person being diagnosed with diabetes every two minutes, this is only likely to increase in future.
 We need to challenge the widespread acceptance of poor outcomes for inpatients with diabetes.

 This report details the picture painted by patients and healthcare professionals with direct experience of care, and the measures that are urgently needed to guarantee that the future of inpatient diabetes care is a bright one.
 It starts with leadership, accountability, a long-term vision and a patient-centred approach.
 Only then can changes be made to improve inpatient diabetes care, including:

 - Access to knowledgeable healthcare professionals;

 - Support for self-management.

-Despite improvements in certain areas, 1 in 4 hospitals still do not have a diabetes specialist team.
-Almost 3 in 10 inpatients with diabetes suffer avoidable harm due to medication errors, an increase since 2011.
-As a result, 1 in 5 patients will have a hypoglycaemic episode and 1 in 25 suffer from diabetes ketoacidosis, which can lead to a coma or even death.
+Despite improvements in certain areas, one in four hospitals still do not have a diabetes specialist team.
+Almost three in 10 inpatients with diabetes suffer avoidable harm due to medication errors, an increase since 2011.
+As a result, one in five patients will have a hypoglycaemic episode and one in 25 suffer from diabetic ketoacidosis, which can lead to a coma or even death.